Addams Family Values: Plot

-Unbeknownst to them, Debbie is a serial killer who marries rich bachelors and murders them to collect their inheritances.
-After Debbie seduces Uncle Fester, Wednesday becomes suspicious of her intentions.
+hire the nanny Debbie Jellinsky to care for Pubert, not aware that she is a serial killer who marries and then murders rich bachelors to collect their inheritances.
+After she seduces Uncle Fester, Wednesday becomes suspicious of her intentions.

 To maintain her cover, Debbie tricks Gomez and Morticia into believing Wednesday and Pugsley want to go to summer camp.

-Wednesday and Pugsley are sent to Camp Chippewa, managed by the always cheerful and lively Gary and Becky Granger, where they are singled out by the counselors and popular (and snobbish) girl Amanda Buckman for their macabre appearance and behavior.
+They are sent to Camp Chippewa, managed by the bubbly counselors Gary Granger and Becky Martin-Granger.
+There, they are singled out by the campers, including popular and snobbish girl Amanda Buckman, for their macabre appearance and behavior.
 Joel Glicker, a nerdy bookworm and fellow outcast, becomes attracted to Wednesday.

 Debbie and Fester become engaged.
 At her bachelorette party, Debbie is repulsed by the Addams family and their relatives.
+At their wedding, Fester passionately and with great emotion declares his everlasting devotion, while Debbie offers a lackluster response.
 On their honeymoon, she tries unsuccessfully to kill Fester by throwing a boombox into the bathtub.

-Frustrated, Debbie forces him to cut ties with his family; when they try to visit Fester and Debbie at their home, they are removed from the premises.
-The Addams are alarmed to find that Pubert has transformed into a blue-eyed, rosy-cheeked, blond-haired baby.
-Grandmama diagnoses this as a result of his disrupted family life and Gomez becomes horribly depressed.
+Frustrated, Debbie forces Fester to cut ties with his family; when they try to visit Fester and Debbie at their home, they are turned away.
+The Addamses are alarmed to find that Pubert has transformed into a blue-eyed, rosy-cheeked and blond-haired baby.
+Grandmama attributes this to his disrupted family life, and Gomez becomes horribly depressed.

-At camp, the counselors cast Wednesday as Pocahontas in Gary's Thanksgiving play.
+Back at Camp Chippewa, the counselors cast Wednesday as Pocahontas in Gary's Thanksgiving play, "A Turkey Named Brotherhood".
 When she refuses to participate, she, Pugsley, and Joel are all sent to the camp's "Harmony Hut" and forced to watch hours of wholesome family entertainment movies and television shows.
 Afterwards, the three feign cheerfulness, and Wednesday agrees to take part.

-However, during the performance, she reveals her deception and returns to her old self.
-With help from Joel, Pugsley, and the outcast campers, they capture Amanda, Gary, and Becky and set the camp on fire.
-Later, Wednesday and Joel share their first kiss before separating, with Joel staying behind to lead their friends to ensure the camp's permanent destruction.
-Pugsley and Wednesday return home in a stolen camp van.
+During the performance, Wednesday returns to being her true self.
+With help from Joel, Pugsley, and the other outcasts, they capture Amanda, Gary, and Becky by igniting the pilgrim set.
+Later, Wednesday and Joel share their first kiss before she leaves, with Joel staying behind to lead their friends to ensure the camp's permanent destruction.